niztg/aiotrivia/DOCUMENTATION.md

 ```
 returns => <br>
 `In the episode of SpongeBob SquarePants, "Survival of the Idiots", Spongebob called Patrick which nickname? | Answer: Pinhead`

+### *await* trivia.get_specific_question(*\**kwargs*)
+Gets a specific question based on the kwargs you passed in.

+#### Parameters:
+**kwargs**: Key word arguments used to get a specific question.

+#### Valid kwargs:
+- amount: The amount of questions you want.
+Must be between 0-50.
+- type: The type of question you want.
+Must be either "multiple" (For 4 choices) or "boolean" (For true/false answers)
+- category: The category of question you want.
+Must be a valid category integer.
+View CATEGORIES for int to string category mapping.

 ## aiotrivia.question.Question